Preview: This Spicy Cowboy Rub recipe is a spicy homemade steak rub seasoning mix that perks up grilled or roasted meat and veggies.

 My latest obsession is a label maker.
 Can you tell?

 Here’s one example of the way I use this seasoning mix.
-Sprinkle over the top to your taste.
+Sprinkle over the top of ribs, steak, chicken, or fish to your taste.
 Grill, bake, or cook as desired.

 Hope to see you again soon!